Henselian discrete valued stable fields: Statements of the main results

-\section{\bf Statements of the main results}
+\section{Statements of the main results}

-It is known that, for any Henselian field $(K, v)$, one has Brd$_{p}(\widehat K) \le {\rm Brd}_{p}(K)$, for each $p \in \mathbb P$ (see (3.5) below).
+It is known that Brd$_{p}(\widehat K) \le {\rm Brd}_{p}(K)$, $p \in \mathbb P$, for any Henselian field $(K, v)$ (see Theorem~2.8 of \cite{JW}, or Lemma \ref{lemm3.3} below).
 Therefore, $\widehat K$ is a stable field, provided that so is $K$.
-The problem of characterizing Henselian stable fields with $p$-indivisible value groups draws one's attention to the class of $p$-quasilocal fields.
+The problem of characterizing Henselian stable fields with $p$-indivisible value groups is related to the study of $p$-quasilocal fields.
 By a $p$-quasilocal field, for some $p \in \mathbb P$, we mean a field $E$ satisfying one of the following two conditions: Brd$_{p}(E) = 0$ or $E(p) = E$, where $E(p)$ is the maximal $p$-extension of $E$ (in $E _{\rm sep}$); Brd$_{p}(E) \neq 0$, $E(p) \neq E$, and every extension of $E$ in $E(p)$ of degree $p$ is embeddable as an $E$-subalgebra in each $D _{p} \in d(E)$ of degree $p$.
 We say that the field $E$ is quasilocal, if its finite extensions are $p$-quasilocal fields, for every $p \in \mathbb P$.
-The class of quasilocal fields contains local fields and, more generally, HDV-fields with quasifinite residue fields (cf. \cite{Se}, Ch.
+The class of quasilocal fields contains local fields; in addition, it is essentially larger than the class of HDV-fields with quasifinite residue fields (cf. \cite{Se}, Ch.
 XIII, Sect.
-3).
-Note also that quasilocal fields are absolutely stable \cite{Ch2}, Proposition~2.3.
-This follows from the fact that a $p$-quasilocal field $E$ satisfies the inequality Brd$_{p}(E) \le 1$ except, possibly, in the case where $E(p) = E$, char$(E) \neq p$ and $E$ does not contain a primitive $p$-th root of unity (cf. \cite{Ch2}, Sect.
-3).
-Henselian stable fields and $p$-quasilocal fields are related by the following result (see \cite{Ch2}, Proposition~2.1, with its proof):
+3, and \cite{Ch3}, Remark~3.7).
+As to global fields, they are not $p$-quasilocal, for any $p \in \mathbb{P}$; if $F$ is a global field, then one obtains from the Grunwald-Wang theorem and the description of Br$(F)$ by class field theory (see \cite{AT}, Ch.
+X, and \cite{We}, Ch.
+XIII, Sects.
+3 and 6, respectively) that for any $p \in \mathbb{P}$ and each $\Delta _{p} \in d(F)$ with deg$(\Delta _{p}) = p$, there exist infinitely many extensions $\Phi _{p}$ of $F$ in $F(p)$, such that $[\Phi _{p}\colon F] = p$ and $\Delta _{p} \otimes _{F} \Phi _{p} \in d(\Phi _{p})$.
+Note also that quasilocal fields are absolutely stable \cite{Ch3}, Proposition~2.3.
+This is implied by the fact that a $p$-quasilocal field $E$ satisfies Brd$_{p}(E) \le 1$ in the following cases: (i) $E(p) \neq E$ \cite{Ch3}, Theorem~3.1 (ii); (ii) $E$ contains a primitive $p$-th root of unity; (iii) char$(E) = p$.
+Moreover, in cases (ii) and (iii), the assumption that Brd$_{p}(E) \neq 0$ ensures that $E(p) \neq E$ (see \cite{MS}, (16.2), and \cite{A1}, Ch.
+VII, Theorem~28).
+Henselian stable fields and $p$-quasilocal fields are related by the following results: